techstreams/TSContactForm/README.md

 Copyright 2014 [Laura Taylor](https://github.com/techstreams)

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use the files except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0